Cassandra L. Feeney

 2020 Annual Meeting of the Rhode Island Bar Association on “Update on the Lawyer Well-Being Project,” presenting on the progress made and continuing challenges in Rhode Island and the national effort to improve lawyer well-being, presented June 12, 2020.

-National Business Institute seminar faculty member on “Rhode Island Special Education Law,” focused on Section 504 documentation, the Individuals with Disabilities Education Act (IDEA), disciplinary actions, and due process procedures, presented December 12, 2019.
+2019 National Business Institute seminar faculty member presenting on “Rhode Island Special Education Law.”
+This presentation focused on Section 504 documentation, the Individuals with Disabilities Education Act (IDEA), disciplinary actions, and due process procedures, presented December 12, 2019.

 2019 Annual Meeting of the Rhode Island Bar Association on “Developing a Plan for Lawyer Well-Being.”
 The presentation included a discussion on developing a meaningful program for lawyer wellbeing in light of the recent publication by the American Bar Association’s National Task Force Report on Lawyer Wellbeing, presented June 14, 2019.